jensarps/IDBWrapper/README.md

 get(/*keyPath value*/ key, /*Function?*/onSuccess, /*Function?*/onError)
 ```

-'key' is the keyPath property value (the id) of the object to retrieve. 'onSuccess' will be called if
+`key` is the keyPath property value (the id) of the object to retrieve. `onSuccess` will be called if
 the get operation was successful, and it will receive the stored object as first and only argument.
 If
-no object was found with the given keyPath value, this argument will be null. 'onError' will be called
+no object was found with the given keyPath value, this argument will be null. `onError` will be called
 if the get operation failed and it will recieve the error event object as first and only argument.

 ___